- Indirect access is a claim brought by SAP that they can charge customers for any system connected to any SAP system.

 First, technically speaking, all software is stand-alone.

 - It can be used with other applications from the same vendor or be combined with applications from another vendor.

 - It can be connected to other applications with an adapter sold by the same software company or a different software company.

 - Any application can be connected to any database, and any database can be connected to any other database.

-None of this to propose that any specific application should be connected to a particular application or a specific application should be connected to another accurate database, etc… It is only to say that it is all possible and requires integration work to be performed.
+None of this proposes that any specific application should be connected to a particular application or a specific application should be connected to another accurate database, etc… It is only to say that it is all possible and requires integration work to be performed.